WHEN you think of him picture blue sky, imagine Clones dolled-up to the nines on Championship Sunday.

 You’d expect ours to have been a crazy conversation but he’s so calm, reasonable and positive.
 He lived his life with dignity and determination and that won’t change.

 The last time we’d spoken was three weeks’ previously.
-He told me who he’d had a stroke while on holiday in Florida but was recovering, was getting back to his old self and was back managing Trillick.
+He told me how he’d had a stroke while on holiday in Florida but was recovering, was getting back to his old self and was back managing Trillick.

 The future seemed bright.